cliobeach/A-walk-with-fastai2/README.md

 **BLOCK 3** (March 25th - April 15th):
 * Lesson 1: Introduction to NLP and the LSTM
-* Lesson 2: Full Sentimant Classification, Tokenizers, and Ensembling
+* Lesson 2: Full Sentiment Classification, Tokenizers, and Ensembling
 * Lesson 3: Other State-of-the-Art NLP Models and Multilingual Data
 * Lesson 4: DeViSe